-3. Entertain in Color: We make sure that each time we entertain for a cookout or barbeque, I’ve got something red, white ,and blue that I bring.
-From the serving dish to themed items like white and blue tortilla chips with red salsa ~ this is what summer entertaining is all about ~ a red white and blue seems to make the meal no question.
+We make sure that each time we entertain for a cookout or barbeque, I’ve got something red, white ,and blue that I bring.
+From the serving dish to themed items like white and blue tortilla chips with red salsa ~ this is what summer entertaining is all about to me.

-5. Participate in the Celebration: Along with attending your local community ceremonies, consider holding a flag walk.
+Along with attending your local community ceremonies, consider holding a flag walk.
 I remember these simple flags on every mailbox in my neighborhood growing up.
-Get out with your neighbors and decorate every home with this simple step ~ nothing says American Patriotism like a neighborhood covered in the red white and blue is an incredibly powerful reminder and a wonderful sign of unity right at home..
+Get out with your neighbors and decorate every home with a small American flag.
+A neighborhood covered in red, white and blue is an incredibly powerful reminder and a wonderful sign of unity right at home..

-How do you celebrate patriotism on Memorial Day weekend?
+How do you celebrate Memorial Day weekend?
 Do you honor our fallen soldiers?

 Thanks so much for stopping by ~ we’ll see you next time!

-Disclosure: Special thanks to Tide for engaging me to serve in a professional capacity for this campaign.
-A lifelong Olympic fan I proudly sported a Dorothy Hamill bob in 1976 and drew a picture of myself on the podium winning the Gold medal just like most every other little girl that magical year.
+Disclosure: This post was originally shared in 2012 as part of the Tide Gold Medal Blogger campaign.
+A lifelong Olympic fan, I proudly sported a Dorothy Hamill bob in 1976 and drew a picture of myself on the podium winning the Gold medal just like most every other little girl that magical year.
 I am honored to participate in such a wonderful and as always, my opinions are entirely my own.